Krithika-devadiga/MERN-Diary-App/README.md

 # 📔 Personal Diary App (MERN Stack)

 A secure and simple diary web app where users can register, log in, and write private notes — just like a personal diary.
-All notes are stored in a secure MongoDB database and are only visible to the logged-in user.
+All notes are stored in a secure MongoDB database and are only visible to the logged-in

 ---